-John Osborne : Look Back in Anger
+: Look Back in Anger

-In Question 1 students will be required to explain with reference to the context any two extracts out of the given three.
+In Question 1 student will be required to explain with reference to the context any two extracts out of the given three.
 There will be one extract from each unit.
-2x8=16

-Question 2 shall have very short-answer type questions.
+2x8=16Question 2 shall have very short-answer type questions.
 There will be four questions on each unit.
 Students will be required to attempt any eight of the twelve in about 100 words each.